svicknesh/golang-handle-jwk/README.md

 # Handle Key Generator

-Generates private & public key in PEM format and public key in JSON Web Key (JWK) format for inclusion in an HS_ADMIN record.
+Generates private & public key in PEM format and public key in JSON Web Key (JWK) format for inclusion in a HS_PUBKEY record.

 ## Pre-requisites